 The estimates for the Nudge Units sample, in Panel B, have a drastically improved log likelihood.
-We estimate that the treatment effects comes from two distributions, one centered at 0.34 pp., a second one centered at 5.10 pp., with 78% of trials drawing from the first distribution.
+We estimate that the treatment effects come from two distributions, one centered at 0.35 pp., a second one centered at 5.09 pp., with 78% of trials drawing from the first distribution.
 The overall estimated treatment effect, at 1.38 pp. (the weighted average of the means from the two normal distributions), is very similar to the estimate from the traditional meta-analysis, but now, as the continuous red line in Figure 7b shows, we have a much better fit of the distribution of treatment effects.

-For the Academic Journals sample, we estimate a very significant (and quite precisely estimated) degree of publication bias: papers with no statistically significant results only have one tenth the probability of being published as studies with significant results $(\gamma{AJ}^2 = 0.10, \text{ s.e.}=0.10)$.
+For the Academic Journals sample, we estimate a very significant (and quite precisely estimated) degree of publication bias: papers with no statistically significant results only have one-tenth the probability of being published as studies with significant results $(\hat{\gamma}{AJ} = 0.10, \text{ s.e.} = 0.13)$.
 This parallels the non-parametric estimate from the t-statistics distribution in Figure 5c of of $\gamma = 2/9$.
-Accounting for publication bias has a vast impact on the estimated average impact of the nudges, which falls to 3.16 pp., quite a bit lower than the unweighted estimate of 8.7 pp, but still higher (though not significantly so) than the estimated Nudge Unit ATE.
+Accounting for publication bias has a vast impact on the estimated average impact of the nudges, which falls to 3.89 pp., quite a bit lower than the unweighted estimate of 8.7 pp., but still higher (though not significantly so) than the estimated Nudge Unit ATE.
+Thus, publication bias accounts for two-thirds of the difference in effect sizes between the two samples.
 As Figure 7a shows (continuous red line), this model fits the distribution of treatment effects much better.